Nayanatara-tech/databricks_formula1_project/README.md

 **📌 Project Overview:**

-This project is a Formula One–themed data engineering practice where I implemented a full medallion architecture using Bronze (raw), Silver (clean/processed), and Gold (presentation) layers.
+This project is a Formula One - themed data engineering practice where I implemented a full medallion architecture using Bronze (raw), Silver (clean/processed), and Gold (presentation) layers.
 The goal was to simulate an end‑to‑end ETL workflow—from data ingestion to transformation to analytics-ready outputs.
 To support this pipeline, I provisioned and connected various Azure resources, including:

 Azure Databricks workspace for notebooks, workflows, and Delta Lake processing